-Another option is to contact a nonprofit credit counseling agency where a qualified credit counselor can help you analyze your current income and expenses.
-A debt management program may be one solutions to help you with your unsecured credit card debt.
-After several months of on-time payments, you may find that your interest rates have been reduced and fees waived.
-Also, a debt management program consolidates your debts, without having to take out a new loan.
+- Get counseling help – Contact a nonprofit credit counseling agency where a qualified credit counselor can help you analyze your current income and expenses and come up with a budget that has room for eliminating debt.
+A debt management program may be one solution to help you with your credit card debt.
+A debt management program consolidates your debts, without having to take out a new loan.
 You’ll have one manageable monthly payment.
-This may help you make more room in your budget to tackle your student loan debt.
+If you’re fighting debt on more than one front, this may help you make more room in your budget to tackle your student loan debt.

 Student Loan Debt Relief

 If you’re trying to repay student loans while also carrying credit card debt, it’s understandable if you’re struggling.
 The good news (relatively speaking) is that the number of student loan repayment plans is nowhere near as short as your money might be.